semantikon

 The interpreters check all types and, if necessary, convert them to the expected types **before** the function is executed, in order for all possible errors would be raised before the function execution.
 The interpreters convert the types in the way that the underlying function would receive the raw values.

-Regardless of type hints are given or not, the interpreter acts only when the input values contain units and ontological types.
+Regardless of whether type hints are provided, the interpreter acts only when the input values contain units and ontological types.
 If the input values do not contain units and ontological types, the interpreter will pass the input values to the function as is.

 Raw data